 EMDR is especially useful in treating mental health conditions with a known onset — such as phobias or depression stemming from childhood trauma.
 Notably, research has proven the treatment’s success for people with PTSD.
 However, therapists use it experimentally for many other conditions — including addictions.
 You and your therapist might choose to try EMDR to treat psychological conditions like the following.

 At Diamond House Detox, we have dedicated ourselves to both your physical and mental recovery.
 We offer dynamic treatment options designed to meet the different needs of different clients, which is why we offer EMDR therapy in Sacramento, designed to aid in your addiction recovery.
 Our therapists are ready to help you with EMDR training in Sacramento.
-If you live in northern California, we encourage you to contact us today to learn more about admittance to our home.
+If you live in northern California, we encourage you to contact us today to learn more about admittance to our home or for additional information about our intensive outpatient program.
 Our staff is ready and waiting to welcome you to our life-changing treatment program.Contact Us